Documentation: Map of Science

 Map view

 If you’re using a desktop browser, opening the Map will bring you here first.
-This view is built around a visualization of 100,000+ research clusters, each represented by a single dot on the Map.
-Clusters spaced closer together have more inter-cluster citation links (that is, citations by articles in one cluster to articles in the other).
-The color of each dot indicates the most common general subject category (for example, biology, social sciences, or medicine) among articles in the cluster from the last five years; larger dots represent clusters with more papers added in the past five years.
+This view is built around a visualization of nearly 92,000 research clusters, each represented by a single dot on the Map.
+Clusters spaced closer together have more inter-cluster citation links (that is, citations in one cluster to articles in the other) and text similarity between publication titles and abstracts.
+The color of each dot indicates the most common research discipline (e.g. biology, social sciences, medicine) among publications in the cluster from the last five years; larger dots represent clusters with more papers added in the past five years.

 A still image of the Map of Science main (Map) view.